murumart/greg-rpg/notes/Update goals.md

 		- [ ] Hide greg when she barges in
 	- [ ] Post- vampire cutscene
 		- [ ] replace car
+		- [ ] get flower
+	- [ ] Tarikas better and more dialogue
+		- [ ] gives you flower after you have the others or when defeate solapp prisutbec
 - [ ] Zerma dialogue rewrite
 	- [ ] just imagine jerma speaking in your head to write them
 - [ ] Forest changes